East Coast brrraces for more chill, but warmer weather on the way

 More than 450 flights were canceled across the country Saturday.
 As of early Sunday, the tracking site Flightaware.com tallied about 530 cancellations and almost 6,500 delays.

-Mark Kirby told CNN on Saturday he didn't know when he'd get out of JFK.
+Mark Kirby told CNN on Saturday he didn't know when he'd get out of New York's JFK airport.

 "I was going to the Bahamas from London, and we were supposed to be here for an hour and 50 minutes and we were stuck on the runway for three hours and getting our bags for about two hours," he said, adding that he doubted his flight would leave until Sunday.

 The congestion at JFK was starting to clear Saturday night, FAA spokesman Greg Martin said.
+Still, on Sunday morning, travelers were taking to social media to post photos of a sea of unclaimed luggage covering the baggage claim floor.

+"After a few hours, queues and phone calls we managed to have our bags diverted so that we will be able to pick them up today," traveler Charlie Reeves told CNN via Instagram.